jollyboss123/admin-portal/README.md

 // get layout config from themeConfig import { layoutConfig } from '@themeConfig'

-// ℹ️ We generate layout config from our themeConfig so you don't have to write config twice export default createLayouts(layoutConfig)
+// We generate layout config from our themeConfig so you don't have to write config twice export default createLayouts(layoutConfig)
 ```